 Presto The Magic Rabbit makes his only Cheeky Weekly appearance in this issue, and consequently this is the only issue to contain the Hey Presto!
 Magic Show feature, replacing the usual supporting feature pages.

 The higher-than-usual number of adverts in this issue resulted in some features being truncated.
-While being frustrating for readers expecting their usual-sized helpings of 6 Million Dollar Gran, Mustapha Million and Padddywack, the increased advertising is probably a sign of a reasonably healthy circulation, or else IPC was offering reduced rates for advertising in this title due to poor sales.
+While being frustrating for readers expecting their usual-sized helpings of 6 Million Dollar Gran, Mustapha Million and Padddywack, the increased advertising is possibly a sign of a reasonably healthy circulation, or else IPC was offering reduced rates for advertising in this title due to poor sales.

 |Cheeky Weekly||Cover Date: 21-Oct-1978, Issue 53 of 117|